-For example, about how to make the current process run faster, various machine learning algorithms can identify the elements in a process such as suppliers, material types or time of year can drive which outcome (for example lower operational cost).
+For example, how make the current process run faster, various machine learning algorithms can identify the elements in a process, such as suppliers, material types, or time of year, which can drive which outcome (for example, lower operational cost).
 This means the more you put the RPA process trails into several machine learning algorithms, the more prescriptive solutions you will get to improve your process.

-CMC Global thought on Automation technologies and Data analytics
+CMC Global thoughts on Automation technologies and Data Analytics

 It is undeniable that Robotic process automation is all the rage today with a rapid, low-cost, and non-invasive approach.
 However, the potential is actually bigger if you look at the future picture when you combine RPA with modern data analytics and machine learning technologies.
 This combination will help visualize, simulate, and autonomously identify optimizing opportunities in your business and greater avenue as a result.

-So, businesses should prepare themselves for the upcoming trend to not be left behind – choosing a reliable and experienced RPA solution provider or gaining RPA certifications are two brilliant ways.
-And after achieving early process improvements such as process cycle time reduction, workplace automation, throughput capacity increase, or cost savings, you can further leverage to truly transform your business.
+So, businesses should prepare themselves for the upcoming trend not to be left behind – choosing a reliable and experienced RPA solution provider or gaining RPA certifications are two brilliant ways.
+And after achieving early process improvements such as process cycle time reduction, workplace automation, throughput capacity increase, or cost savings, you can further leverage to transform your business truly.